rohingosling/bridge-builder/README.md

 An interactive bridge design utility for modelling parabolic truss bridges.
 Renders real-time 2D orthographic and 3D perspective views of parameterized, parabolic, truss-bridge structures.

-This software was written to facilitate the design, budgeting, and construction of model bridge for an academic bridge building competition.
+This software was written to facilitate the design, budgeting, and construction of a model bridge for an academic bridge building competition.
 The physical bridge built using the software to guide design, placed **2nd** in the competition for load capacity, and **1st** for design architecture.

 ![Title](IMAGE/CAPTURE/bridge_000.gif)